epl-viz/EPL-Viz/README.md

   - `-DWireshark_DIR=<path/to/custom/wireshark/lib/wireshark>` Needed for globals.h, dir should contain cmake files List not complete

+## Features

+### Pre SoC Cycles

+In some scenarios debugging the network traffic that came before the first SoC is neccessary.

+When enabled every SoA is treated as a SoC, before the firtst SoC is detected.

+To enable Pre SoC Cycles check the box in Settings --> Backend --> Input Handler --> Enable Pre SoC Cycles.

 ## Troubleshooting
 * **I can't start a live recording** `FAILED_TO_CAPTURE_ON_INTERFACE`